xdevplatform/xdk/xdk/typescript/docs/classes/UsageClient.md

 • **new UsageClient**(`client`): [`UsageClient`](UsageClient.md)

-Creates a new Usage client instance
+Creates a new usage client instance

 #### Parameters